bcgov/digital-trust-toolkit/applications/application-envirochem.md

 TBD

 ## 2.4.
 Governance Requirements
 Envirochem is a private, 100% employee-owned Canadian company.
-Envirochem governance is an internal process. _Neil to review_
+Envirochem governance is an internal process.

 ## 2.5.
 Business Requirements